 There is an entrance lobby, with coat racks, and four toilets, including a disabled toilet and baby changing facilities.

-The building is disabled and child friendly, there is underfloor heating throughout, and a sound system.
+The building is disabled and child friendly, there is underfloor heating throughout, a sound system, and wifi.

-There is an easily accessible defibrillator outside on the rear wall.
+There is an easily accessible defibrillator outside on the side wall to the right of the main door.

 There is ample parking space for hall users, and a small woodland playground beside the hall.

 It is the ideal location for a personal and economical wedding celebration, for christenings, family celebrations, and primary school childrens' parties; for concerts, ceilidhs and dances, for plays by both amateur and professional companies, and other arts events; for regular classes, for occasional meetings, and for exhibitions.

 It is also used by visiting Scouts and Guides, and as a Polling station.

 Charges start at £10 per hour, but vary depending on which rooms are required, and whether use of kitchen facilities is included.

 To enquire about hiring the Village Hall, please contact the Bookings Secretary, Brian MacFarlane,firstname.lastname@example.org or phone 01573 460254, or complete the form on the contact page.